Limit-Theory-Redux/ltheory/README.md

 Once Homebrew is installed, open a **Terminal** window and run the following one-liner:

-- `brew install git cmake`
+- `brew install git cmake rust llvm`

 ### Linux

-You should install Git and a C++ toolchain using your distro's package manager.
+You should install Git, CMake, a C++ toolchain, Cargo, Rust and LLVM using your distro's package manager.
 OpenGL, GLU and ALSA development libraries are also required.

 For example, if using Ubuntu 22.04, open a terminal and install the following packages:

-- `sudo apt install -y git build-essential cmake libgl1-mesa-dev libglu1-mesa-dev libasound2-dev`
+- `sudo apt install -y git build-essential cmake libgl1-mesa-dev libglu1-mesa-dev libasound2-dev cargo llvm-dev libclang-dev clang`

 # Setting up